-16. Silly Symphony Swings – Yeah, this is another amusement park ride stuck in California Adventure.
-But, I’ve always liked those swing rides.
-I also like that this offers nice views along the pier.
+18. Silly Symphony Swings – Yeah, this is another amusement park ride stuck in California Adventure.
+I do like that this offers nice views along the pier.
 This goes surprisingly high as well, adding a little thrill.

-12. Luigi’s Rollickin’ Roadsters – Okay, this should be below Ariel’s Undersea Adventure but I had to put my touch on this somehow.
-The reason the newest DCA attraction is even halfway up the board is because it is trackless and surprisingly fun to whip around on with younger kids.
-I like the looks of it at night too.
+14. Luigi’s Rollickin’ Roadsters – Okay, this should be below Ariel’s Undersea Adventure but I had to put my touch on this somehow.
+The reason Luigi’s is even halfway up the board is because it is trackless and surprisingly fun to whip around on with younger kids.
+I like the look of it at night too.

-8. Animation Academy – Speaking of hidden gems, this is a fun attraction for everyone.
+9. Animation Academy – Animation Academy is a hidden gem and is a fun attraction for everyone.
 I’m the worst artist around and I even found this fun as a cast member teaches you how to draw a classic Disney character.

 6. Toy Story Midway Mania – There’s quite a jump in quality from 7 to 6.
 Toy Story Midway Mania is a blast and fun for the entire family.
 It doesn’t crack the top-5 due to the lack of story and immersion.

 5. Soarin’ Around The World – The current iteration of Soarin’ is significantly worse than Soarin’ Over California.
 It’s still a fairly unique and beautiful ride but I’d like to see them go back to the original attraction.